 At the moment my favourites are:

-Fresh Cuts, a sustainable & eco-friendly leisure wear brand; I’m actually wearing the most comfortable Fresh Cuts tracksuit as I write this.
+A sustainable & eco-friendly leisure wear brand; I’m actually wearing the most comfortable Fresh Cuts tracksuit as I write this.

 Stiall, an online women’s fashion boutique that sell ethically made clothes with environmentally friendly materials.

-The Ethical Silk Company, a company that does not harm the animal who makes the silk and who has Fair Trade workers from the start to finish of production.
+A company that does not harm the animal who makes the silk and who has Fair Trade workers from the start to finish of production.
 I actually only recently became aware of The Ethical Silk Company at a Christmas Fair in Dublin and now I am the proud owner of some lovely ethically made silk pillow cases.

-Que-Va, Que-Va was bought to life by an Irish bridal designer whose name is Caoimhe.
+Que-Va was bought to life by an Irish bridal designer whose name is Caoimhe.
 Having been in her workshop and talked with her about her dress making processes, I was in awe.
 It’s just mind-blowing the beautiful creations that one woman can do and especially how she goes about doing it.
 She will always first look for natural and fair-trade materials and she makes everything and stitches every stitch herself in her workshop.

 What is your best tip for someone just starting to learn about sustainable fashion?